Critical-Social-Epi/NHIS_class_mortality/analysis_12_1_22.md

 # Descriptives

-Weighted and excluding missingness unless otherwise noted
+Weighted and excluding missingness unless otherwise noted.

 ## Unweighted and stratified table one